Finnoy Travel - Travel Stories and Reviews

 Entertainment System

 In A330 and A350 aircraft, both Economy and Business seats have a personal entertainment system.
-According to our Finnair A350 experience, the screen is bright and moderately big.
+Our Finnair A350 experience shows that the screen is bright and moderately big.
 It is easy to be watched even on a bright day.
-The touch sensitivity of the screen is good and the system is user-friendly overall.
+The screen's touch sensitivity is good, and the system is user-friendly overall.
 The user interface is intuitive.

 In-flight entertainment systems have a common challenge.
-Cabin background noise together with cheap headphones makes listening to music or following movies an unpleasant experience.
-In business class, airlines usually provide better headphones but in economy class, the headphones are just poor.
+Cabin background noise and cheap headphones make listening to music or following movies an unpleasant experience.
+In business class, airlines usually provide better headphones, but in economy class, the headphones are just poor.

-Especially on long-distance flights, we bring our noise-cancelling headphones with us because they suppress the background noise.
-Using the entertainment system is then a much nicer experience when the sound quality is better.
+Especially on long-distance flights, we bring our noise-cancelling headphones because they suppress the background noise.
+The entertainment system is a much nicer experience with better sound quality.
 Good headphones are also comfortable for your ears.

 Our Flights With Finnair

 Since we live in Helsinki, we fly often with Finnair.
 We have taken both long-haul and short-haul flights.
-Finnair's Airbus A350, A330 and all short-haul aircraft are familiar to us.
+Finnair's Airbus A350, A330 and all short-haul aircraft are familiar.
 In addition, we have flown with Norra's Embraer and ATR aircraft.

 The cabins of Finnair's aircraft are light grey-coloured and clean.
 With colour-changing LED lights, the cabins look fresh and comfortable.
 Because the long-haul aircraft are moderately new, they are still in great condition.
-The Airbus A320 family meant for short-haul flights is older.
-If you are unlucky, you may end up in quite an old aircraft but also they have been well-maintained.
+The Airbus A320 family, which is meant for short-haul flights, is older.
+If you are unlucky, you may end up in quite an old aircraft, but also they have been well-maintained.

-The online check-in process is smooth and departing from Helsinki Airport is a very pleasant experience.
+The online check-in process is smooth, and departing from Helsinki Airport is an enjoyable experience.
 After the luggage drop, reaching a gate takes less than 30 minutes.
 Long queues at Finnair's Helsinki hub are uncommon.

 Rating